I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 For the virtues section, I determined my 9 most important virtues to capitalize further on.
 Honestly, I didn’t even know some of these traits were considered to be virtues.
 My 9 most important virtues are all crucial for me to live a good life, so I am extremely happy to have them in my arsenal.

 I got to write about how these virtues helped me in the past, are helping me in the present, and how they can help me even more in the future.
 There are many things I did in the past thanks to these virtues of mine which I am very proud of.
 But, instead of remembering the good times in the past, the virtues program reminded me that I can do even better in the future instead of fixating on the past.

 I wrote plans to make more use of the virtues I already possess, which I think will be easy and enjoyable because I don’t need to fix anything about myself before I start acting.

-After you complete each program, you get a summary of your faults/virtues and your writing, which you can copy and paste to a document or email to yourself.
+After you complete each program, you get a summary of your faults/virtues and your writing, which you can copy and paste into a document or email to yourself.